 Nasdaq listing standards require that a majority of our board of directors be independent.
 An "independent director" is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship, which in the opinion of the company's board of directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
 Our board of directors has determined that [Messrs.] and are "independent directors" as defined in the Nasdaq listing standards and applicable SEC rules.
 We intend to identify one additional independent director within one year of the closing of this offering.
-We expect such additional director to enter into a letter agreement substantially similar to the letter agreement signed by our directors, a form of which is included as an exhibit to the registration statement of which this prospectus forms a part.
-Our independent directors will have regularly scheduled meetings at which only independent directors are present.
+We expect such additional directors, a form of which is included as an exhibit to the registration statement of which this prospectus forms a part.
+Our independent directors will have regularly scheduled meetings at which only independent directors as present.